 Some of these individuals are all on board with integrating full-spectrum analytics tools into all levels of operations.

-Others are highly sceptical that these programs actually benefit the bottom line of the health group.
+Others are highly skeptical that these programs actually benefit the bottom line of the health group.

 Regardless, there are some extremely tangible ways in which data analytics have proven to be effective in improving outcomes and lowering costs.